Flag of Saint Helena: History

 Saint Helena was first sighted by João da Nova in May 1502.
 The East India Company (EIC) was later conferred a royal charter to govern the island in 1659.
 It briefly came under Dutch sovereignty in 1673, before becoming a crown colony for the duration of Napoleon's exile there from 1815 until his death in 1821.
 After reverting back to EIC control for thirteen years, it became a crown possession again in 1834.

 Saint Helena was accorded its own badge in 1874 that was eventually utilised on its flag.
 This consisted of a depiction of the territory's rocky coastline and an East Indiaman.
 The badge was later redesigned in 1984, with the Saint Helena plover added to the upper portion.
 Although this change was publicised in the island's government gazette in January of that year, authorisation was only granted by the Admiralty a decade later in 1994.

 The territory's flag was also utilised as the official flag of Tristan da Cunha, as well as on Ascension Island in an unofficial capacity.
 This continued until the two islands adopted their own distinct flags in 2002 and 2013, respectively.
 Minor updates were made to the shield (and, by extension, the flag of Saint Helena) in April 2019, amid concerns that the illustration of the wirebird had become misrepresented.
-The island's government consequently invited the College of Arms in London to create an up-to-date painting of the coat of arms that could digitally generated while remaining faithful to the colors prescribed in the 1984 Gazette.
+The island's government consequently invited the College of Arms in London to create an up-to-date painting of the coat of arms that could be digitally generated while remaining faithful to the colors prescribed in the 1984 Gazette.
 Two years later, the territory's flag was hoisted at New Palace Yard in the Palace of Westminster on 21 May 2021, a public holiday on the island that honours the feast day of Helena of Constantinople.
 It was part of an effort by Lindsay Hoyle, the Speaker of the House of Commons at the time, to observe the ceremonial days of overseas territories.